bertLz/reddit-server/README.md

 __

-Using postgres, microOrm, Apollo, and graphQl
+Using postgres, microOrm, Apollo, and graphql